lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/contrib/contribute_browser.md

 ## Submitting Articles for Publication

-Once you are satisfied with your edits you are ready for publication.
+Once you are satisfied with your edits, you are ready for publication.
 Therefore, your edits need to undergo an internal review process and pass the CI/CD pipeline tests.
 This process is triggered by creating a "merge request", which serves the purpose of merging your edits into the `preview` branch of the repository.